 Police procedurals are the most popular subgenre of story worldwide.
 We have police procedurals such as The Wire, which has a dedicated and enthusiastic fanbase of those who like mimesis in their fiction, but the fact is, cinéma vérité is pretty hard to follow if you’re trying to just relax and enjoy.
 Of course the audience knows that police procedurals are just stories, but after listening to a podcast interview with a retired Australian homicide detective I couldn’t help but think that writers of police procedurals might make more use of reality to no ill-effect.
 I’ve also been listening to In The Dark and watching a bunch of Forensic Files on Netflix.

-REALITIES THAT DON’T GEL WELL WITH FICTION
+PROCEDURAL REALITIES THAT DON’T WORK IN FICTION

 - Detectives work on more than one homicide at once.